sarthak-2000/G-Research/README.md

 So, as this is one of my internship project, I completed it within 2 hours but I started on Monday, itself somewhat 3 hours back.
 I had the strategy already developed in my mind that what would be the exact steps and functions required to complete this challenge.
-Inorder for optimiztions in the JSON capturing phase I developed a Finit State Machine (Always favourite) to complete the Capturing of JSON embeedings, thereafter I have assumed that for every START session there will be END session.
+Inorder for optimiztions in the JSON capturing phase I developed a Finite State Machine (Always favourite) to complete the Capturing of JSON embeedings, thereafter I have assumed that for every START session there will be END session.
 So, the embeddings will be in that format where I have assumed that the length of these embeddings will be even.
 Moreover, no two Session ID's will have same name.

 Thereafter I have written down the comments in ans.py for step-by-step explanation of each function.